 When I use the above example in training, I get a lot of questions about the decision not to “fix” the code.
 Developers ask, “Isn’t that adding duplicative work if I have to open up the code twice when I could just make a small change while I am in that part of the system?”
 My response is to ask whether they have considered the testing implications of a minor technical change?
 Have they considered the long-term goal of the product and whether there might be something more valuable to spend time on than this particular item?
 Efficiency and lean are not just about making snap decisions about what to do next; they require dedication, discipline and a higher-level focus on the product goals.

-The Product Owner provides focus to the Scrum team by ensuring that the Product Backlog order shows what the Scrum Team will work on next.
+The Product Owner provides focus to the Scrum team by ensuring that the Product Backlog is up to date and shows what the Scrum Team will work on next.
 The Product Owner is also accountable for ensuring that the Product Backlog contains a Product Goal.
 The Product Goal provides the Scrum Team with focus and can also guide the ordering of the Product Backlog.
 In complex environments using Scrum, delivery can falter if the team does not have a Product Goal.

 Focus is also essential for the Scrum Master.
 The Scrum Master is accountable for establishing Scrum as defined in the Scrum Guide.
 There are many ways in which this accountability impacts focus.
 One of the most frequently overlooked elements of the Scrum framework is the Sprint Goal.
 During the Sprint Planning event, the Scrum Team should select a Sprint Goal that describes the primary purpose of the Sprint.
 The Sprint Goal creates coherence and focus, encouraging the Scrum Team to work together rather than on separate initiatives.